sudmed/KodeKloud/Rolling Updates in Kubernetes/README.md

 Note: The kubectl utility on jump_host has been configured to work with the kubernetes cluster.

-## 1. check existing deployment and pods
+## 1. Check existing deployment and pods
 `kubectl get deploy`
 ```console
 NAME               READY   UP-TO-DATE   AVAILABLE   AGE